-Welcome to my little corner of the internet where I share everything I wish someone had told me about running a creative business.
-You’ll find practical web design tips, honest thoughts about pricing what you’re worth, and strategies for building a business that actually supports your life (instead of taking it over).
+But wouldn't it be nice if someone just told you how to do it?
+Hi, I'm Katie.
+And this is my little corner of the internet where I share everything I wish someone had told me about running a business.
+On my creative business blog, you’ll find practical website marketing ideas, honest thoughts about pricing what you’re worth, and strategies for building a business that actually supports your life (instead of taking it over).

 These posts are written for the overwhelmed creative entrepreneur who wants actionable advice without the fluff.
 Think of it as advice from that friend who’s been there, figured some stuff out, and wants to help you skip the mistakes she made.